HackYourFutureBelgium/sql-database/week1/README.md

 In this section, we will be learning different SQL commands to query a table in a database.

 One of the core purposes of the SQL language is to retrieve information stored in a database.
 This is commonly referred to as querying.
-Queries allow us to communicate with the database by asking questions and returning a result set with data relevant to the question.
+SQL queries allow us to communicate with the database by asking questions in the form of a structured formal language and obtaining all matching data as a result.

 We will be querying the `world` [<sup>[3]</sup>](#references) database.